Imagonow55/ground0/index.md

 ## Why is there not more on this site?

-* THis takes time, be patent.
+* This takes time, be patent.